MediaPortal/MediaPortal-2/MP-II/Source/System/MediaPortal.Core/Services/Settings/readme.txt

 In order to use the SettingsManager service , you first need to create you custom settings class wich could look like this:

-( note that this sample settings class is in svn already, under ProjectInfinity.Services/Settings/MySampleSettingsClass.cs ) using System;
+using System;
 using System.Collections.Generic;
 using System.Text;